BrukT/sdn_vrrp/README.md

 # Simulating Virtual Router Redundancy Protocol in a SDN environment

-The aim of this project is to offer a centralized solution in a Software Defined Network environment for solving the First Hop Redundancy (FHR) issue.
+The aim of this project is to offer a centralized solution in a Software Defined Network environment for solving the First Hop Redundancy (FHR) chalenge.
 It has been realized using the Floodlight Java framework which implements OpenFlow controllers.

 ## Controller